How Should HR Handle an Employee Who Arrives Late Due to Working Late?

 vanichennu@gmail.com

-No one can accept the late because he worked for late hours the previous day.
-It is the responsibility of the employee to complete his work on a daily basis.
-So it is not correct to accept that reason.
-You can implement a late coming policy for your company.
+No one can accept being late because they worked late hours the previous day.
+It is the responsibility of the employee to complete their work on a daily basis.
+Therefore, it is not correct to accept that reason.
+You can implement a late-coming policy for your company.

 You can implement this policy according to your management's acceptance of the same.